-An Adviser's equity platform can offer a broad range of products that vary according to investment style (active, systematic, index and/or passive management), market capitalization (small-, mid-, small/mid-, large- and all-cap), and geography (global, international and regional).
+The Adviser's equity platform offers a broad range of products that vary according to investment style (active, systematic, or index management), market capitalization (small-, mid-, small/mid-, large- and all-cap), and geography (global, international and regional).
 The product range also includes sector funds, long-only and long-short portfolios, as well as products that combine different strategies to create balanced, multi-asset and asset allocation portfolios.
 For certain Private Investors and other SMA Program investment strategies, BIM creates and maintains "target" portfolios of securities, to which securities are added and from which securities are removed from time to time.
 Individual portfolio management teams interact to review market developments, opportunities and strategies.